 Peter Lloyd Jones is a cell biologist and professor of emergent design and creative tech in medicine at Thomas Jefferson University.
 He also thought in several schools of engineering, medicine and design.
 Jones’ research includes working on molecular and architectural control of breast cancer and vascular diseases.
 His work has been featured in a wide range of journals and exhibitions, including Gen(H)ome exhibition which focuses on Jones’ reflection on the relationship between architecture and biology.
 In 2006 Jones co-founded Sabin +Jones LabStudio with architectural designer Jenny E. Sabin where he collaborates with industrial and architectural designers to develop new answers to highly challenging questions.

 LabStudio: Design Research Between Architecture and Biology is published by Routledge in 2017.
-The book introduces us the concept behind LabStudio: a transdisciplinary design research laboratory where design is led by hypothesis, research and experiments on biology, mathematics, materials and technology, as an alternative to the traditional design studios.
+The book introduces us to the concept behind LabStudio: a transdisciplinary design research laboratory where design is led by hypothesis, research, and experiments on biology, mathematics, materials, and technology, as an alternative to the traditional design studios.

 Hundreds of prototypes and exercises are illustrated within 408 pages.
-In addition to presenting LabStudio’s open-ended practice, philosophies and collaborations that were derived from an interdisciplinary research on spatial biology and generative design, the book offers us enriching case studies conducted by prominent figures including Mario Carpo and Detlef Mertins.
+In addition to presenting LabStudio’s open-ended practice, philosophies, and collaborations that were derived from interdisciplinary research on spatial biology and generative design, the book offers us enriching case studies conducted by prominent figures including Mario Carpo and Detlef Mertins.